NguyenTC2/CKAppExtension/Readme.txt

-The application does not collect personal information from users and is only used for personal purposes.
+The application does not collect personal information from users and it is only used for personal purposes.